 - Add butter to flour mixture.
 Add shortening.

 - Carefully, quickly mix to combine.
+Best to mix with fork or pastry cutter so it doesn't warm.

 - Add a pinch of baking powder to the buttermilk and then add to mix, starting with about ¾ of the cup, adding more if needed.
 The dough should be very loose.
 Reserve the remaining buttermilk to brush tops.